-We handle truck accident cases concerning both commercial trucks and RVs, as well as tractor-trailers and RVs.
+We handle truck accident cases concerning commercial trucks, RVs, and tractor-trailers.
 When the right safety measures are in place, these types of cases can be prevented.
 Vehicle rollover incidents, faulty equipment, and driver negligence are the most common causes of these cases.

 In Atlanta, GA, we fight aggressively to obtain 100% of the compensation available under the law.

 You should focus on your health and recovery if you have been involved in a truck accident.
 Injuries from truck accidents can cause significant medical bills and expenses, which can cause undue strain on individuals.
-An attorney can assist you a truck accident victim in obtaining compensation from an insurance company that can help you pay medical bills, time lost from work, rehab, and other expenses.
+An attorney can assist you in obtaining compensation from an insurance company that can help you pay medical bills, time lost from work, rehab, and other expenses.

-In settlements for truck accidents, damages can be paid to:
+In settlements for truck accidents, damages can be paid for:

 - Bills from the emergency room and hospital